ov-studio/Animify-Pack/README.md

 **━ Maintainer(s):** [**Tron**](https://github.com/OvileAmriam)**,** [**Aviril**](https://github.com/Aviril)

 **Animify Pack** is an open-source animation pack by **vStudio** for vEngine.
-Animify pack will be growing over the time by me (Tron): Adding multiple skeleton rig base and animations for them in versioning format.
+Animify pack will be growing over the time from adding multiple skeleton **Rig-Bases** and **Animations** for them in versioning format.
 Pack is supposed to get developers get started without wondering or recreating basic to advanced animations for their gamemode.
 Pack will come with getter/setter functions out of the box letting you configure animation speed, blending props!

 ## ━ Features